lynkos/trivia/README.md

 # Project 5 - *Trivia*

-Submitted by: **Kiran Brahmatewari**

-**Trivia** is an app that challenges users with trivia questions spanning a variety of categories, formats, and difficulties.
+App that challenges users with trivia questions spanning a variety of categories, formats, and difficulties.

-Time spent: **9** hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

 - [x] App launches to an Options screen where user can modify the types of questions presented when the game starts.
 Users should be able to choose:
   - [x] Number of questions
   - [x] Category of questions
   - [x] Difficulty of questions
   - [x] Type of questions (Multiple Choice or True False)
 - [x] User can tap a button to start trivia game, this presents questions and answers in a List or Card view.
-  - Hint: For Card view visit your FlashCard app.
-List view is an equivalent to UITableView in UIKit.
-Much easier to use!
 - [x] Selected choices are marked as user taps their choice (but answered is not presented yet!)
 - [x] User can submit choices and is presented with a score on trivia game

-The following **optional** features are implemented:

-- [ ] User has answer marked as correct or incorrect after submitting choices (alongside their score).
 - [x] Implement a timer that puts pressure on the user!
 Choose any time that works and auto submit choices after the timer expires.
+- [ ] User has answer marked as correct or incorrect after submitting choices (alongside their score).

-## Video Walkthrough
+## Demo
 <div>
     <a href="https://www.loom.com/share/9189a8ffa13c4d1baafc378df6cd5487">
       <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/9189a8ffa13c4d1baafc378df6cd5487-98814ea9e86bba9f-full-play.gif">
     </a>
   </div>

-## Notes

-Mapping the categories to their respective IDs was tedious since I had to do it manually.
-Also had some trouble with `async` loading, race conditions, etc.

 ## License
     Copyright 2025 Kiran Brahmatewari

     Licensed under the Apache License, Version 2.0 (the "License");